TheArturthur/CoppermindScraper/Cosmere/Balat Davar.md

 ## Appearance and Personality

-Balat is a twenty-four years old man as of 1174.
+Balat is a twenty-four year old man as of 1174.
 He has a round face, dark hair, and a haunted look.
 He is the tallest among his surviving siblings.
 Balat walks with a cane and suffers from pain in his bad leg from an injury caused by his [[Lin Davar\|father]] smashing his leg with a poker.
 It is implied that as a boy, Balat liked starting fires, one of which almost burned down the servants' building.
 He also had a habit of cruelty towards animals.
 As an adult, he still likes killing animals, though never people; the pain of whatever he kills seems to lessen his own pain.
 He does so cruelly, for example ripping the legs off of a [[Cremling\|cremling]] one by one.
 This interest in death is magically enhanced.
 He is close to and fond of [[Scrak\|Scrak]], his pet axehound.
 However Scrak is nowhere to be seen with him after he fled [[Jah Keved\|Jah Keved]] with his family.
 Balat believes that [[House Davar\|House Davar]] is deeply damaged and a "family of cripples" as a result of the death of his [[Shallan's mother\|mother]] and the following events.
 He sees himself as the only one who is normal and unscathed by these events.